 Organize Your Fall Schedule

 Wait a second…didn’t I just say that this blog post focuses on SUMMER organizing projects?!
 Yes, I did, however, July is also a great time to look ahead at what activities you want to plan for the fall.
 These activities may be related to kids, but this could also be road trips or vacations that you want to plan or events that you need to attend.
 Either way, take some time to get important dates into your calendar, book airline tickets, and register you kids for activities/lessons.
-July 1st was the half way marker for 2018.
+July 1st is the half way marker for 2021.
 Think about what tasks/projects you wanted to accomplish this year and plan out how to achieve them over the next six months.
 Summer always goes by too fast, but by planning ahead you will thank yourself when September rolls around and you are already ahead of the game!